It’s easy for CEOs, directors, designers, et al., to get buried in the day-to-day of creative agency life.

 4. Encourage team bonding

 We expect our team members to collaborate and be creative within the constraints of client briefs, budgets and timelines.
-Allowing them to pool their expertise to create and shape their own vision is a powerful way to develop motivation, interdisciplinary skills and close relationships.
-However much we appreciate the roles we’re in and love what we’re doing, breaking away from the day-to-day to explore new avenues is healthy and benefits everyone.
+Allowing them to pool their expertise to create and shape their vision is a powerful way to develop motivation, interdisciplinary skills and close relationships.
+However much we appreciate our roles, and love what we’re doing, breaking away from the day-to-day to explore new avenues is healthy and benefits everyone.
 When creativity – not work – is the priority, new and exciting things happen!

 This article was written by Mike Foster of Straight Forward Design.